If you’re dreaming of embarking on a voyage through the untamed beauty of Alaska, you’re in for a wild ride – literally and figuratively.

 4. Don’t Rely on Your Phone for Photos

 That brings me to my next point – although you can take great travel photos with a phone, it isn’t going to be great for wildlife photography during your Alaska cruise.
 It can’t possibly zoom in enough to photograph the wildlife well.
 If you’re not too worried about photography during your trip, no worries, but if you want to come home with great wildlife photos, consider bringing a zoom lens or even renting one specifically meant for wildlife.
-This is a great camera to start with.

 5. Book As Early as Possible

 There are many cruises in the world where you’re mostly staring at water and nothing else.
 For these, while nice, I don’t think a balcony is a must-have.
 For Alaska, it really is!
 For this reason, book as soon as you know you want to go so that you can get the room type you want.
 We booked with Holland America and it was a great experience.

 The same goes for shore excursions.
 The best ones tend to book up ahead of time.
 The more adventurous you’re willing to be and the more strenuous the activity, the less it will be impacted.

 Dining reservations for the more popular paid dining restaurants can also book out.
 We ate at 5pm since that’s when my baby has his dinner, but anything around the usual 7pm dinner hour was booked out by the time I was looking (about a month before departure).